 As a Professor of Marketing at the Rady School, Professor Amir teaches the Technology Management and Entrepreneurship Fellowship Program, a joint initiative with the Jacobs School of Engineering through the Institute for the Global Entrepreneur that prepares engineering students to bring technology-based innovations to market.
 Professor Amir’s research focuses on different customer decision-making mechanisms and their influence on pricing strategies, as well as how insights from research on decision-making and behavioral economics can improve business and policy practices.
 As such, Professor Amir’s research and insights are vital to entrepreneurs and startups.

 Del Foit, Jr.

-As a lecturer at the Rady School of Management, Del Foit, Jr. is responsible for content development and instruction of the capstone course Lab to Market.
+Del Foit, Jr. is a Lecturer and five-time winner of the Most Valuable Professor award at the Rady School.
+He is responsible for content development and instruction of the capstone course Lab to Market.
 The sequence includes three courses focused on equipping students with the entrepreneurial skills needed to transform science and technology based innovations into profitable market opportunities.
 Before entering the field of academia, Foit held top-level positions at several companies in the Life Sciences industry.
 In addition to his hands-on experience, Foit is the former director of the CONNECT Springboard program, where he assisted high tech and life science entrepreneurs through mentorship and linkages to resources.
 As such, Foit has developed invaluable entrepreneurial skills, which he continues to share with students at the Rady School.

 Kimberly King has served as both an investor and mentor for several startups and high growth companies.
 She has over 17 years of experience in the venture capital industry, including successful investments in software and technology infrastructure.
 King is currently an advisor to several early stage and high growth companies including Portfolium, Cashie Commerce and Ario.io.
 King brings her knowledge of entrepreneurship and venture capital to the Rady School through her involvement in the California Institute for Innovation and Development as co-director of both mystartupXX, a program for female entrepreneurs, and StartR Accelerator, for Rady School students and alumni.